hiwa-house/teletraan/docs/index.md

 	---

 	* "I'm happy to see you!"
-	* Su-Fr exercise: 5 sets of calf, squat, pushup, bear crawl.
+	* Su-Fr: 5 sets of calf, squat, pushup, bear crawl.
-	* Morning walk.
+	* Morning walks.
 	* Swimming/hiking twice each month.
 	* Project progress each week.
 	* Snack less, sleep more.